-The Chicago Building Code establishes minimum standards for the construction, alteration, repair, maintenance, and demolition of buildings and other structures in order to protect public health, safety and welfare.
-The Chicago Building Code includes all provisions of the Municipal Code of Chicago related to construction, plumbing, heating, electrical, fire prevention, sanitation, zoning or other health and safety standards relating to buildings and structures, except provisions enforced exclusively by a city department other than the Department of Buildings.
+The Chicago Construction Codes establishe minimum standards for the construction, alteration, repair, maintenance, and demolition of buildings and other structures in order to protect public health, safety and welfare.
+The Chicago Construction Codes include provisions of the Municipal Code of Chicago related to construction and rehabilitation, plumbing, heating, electrical, fire prevention, sanitation, zoning and other health and safety standards relating to buildings and structures, except provisions enforced exclusively by a city department other than the Department of Buildings.

-An electronic copy of the entire Municipal Code of Chicago, including the Chicago Building Code, is available from American Legal Publishing.
+An electronic copy of the entire Municipal Code of Chicago, including the Chicago Construction Codes, is available from American Legal Publishing.

 This section provides a guide to locating provisions on specific topics within the Chicago Building Code.

 Effective July 1, 2019, the Chicago Construction Codes Administrative Provisions are found in Title 14A of the Municipal Code.

 The City of Chicago’s accessibility requirements are found in Chapter 18-11.
 Some buildings or projects may also be required to meet additional state or federal accessibility requirements.
 Existing businesses may also have obligations to provide accessible services under the City of Chicago Human Rights Ordinance (Chapter 2-160).
 For more information, contact the Mayor’s Office for People with Disabilities (MOPD).

 NOTE: Under the Phase 2 Code Modernization Ordinance, adopted April 10, 2019, updated acessibility requirements will apply to permit applications started on or after December 1, 2019.

 The City of Chicago’s requirements for construction of new buildings are primarily found in Title 13 and Title 15 of the Municipal Code.
 Additional requirements may apply to regulated businesses, and these requirements are found in the applicable business license provisions in Title 4.